yegor256/blog/_posts/2014/oct/2014-10-05-ten-hosted-continuous-integration-services.md

 [**codeship.io**](http://www.codeship.io) works fine, but their web UI looks a bit out-dated.
 Besides that, they promise to work with pull requests, but I didn't manage to configure them.
-They simply don't notify our pull requests in Github, even though they build them.
+They simply don't notify our pull requests in GitHub, even though they build them.
 Maybe I'll find a way, so far it's not clear...

 {% badge /images/2014/10/magnum.png 64 http://www.magnum-ci.com %}

 [**magnum-ci.com**](http://www.magnum-ci.com) is a very lightweight and young system.
-It doesn't connect automatically to Github, so you should do some manual operations of adding a web hook.
+It doesn't connect automatically to GitHub, so you should do some manual operations of adding a web hook.
 Besides that, works just fine.